trevphil/cryptosym/README.md

 ...
 ```

 The "d1" at the end means that the difficulty level is "1".
+The full SHA-256 algorithm uses a difficulty of 64 (because it has 64 rounds).
 Run a solver on the dataset of your choice:

 ```
 $ python -m optimization.main data/addConst_d1 --solver ortools_cp